-The Howe School is named for Wesley J. (Jack) Howe, who was an alumnus of Stevens Institute and a longtime chairman of the Stevens Board of Trustees.
+The Howe School of Technology Management is named for Wesley J. (Jack) Howe, who was an alumnus of Stevens Institute and a longtime chairman of the Stevens Board of Trustees.
 His generous support enabled the Wesley J. Howe School of Technology Management to begin its mission as a world-class center of research and learning in Technology Management in 1997.

-In the mid 1990s, with the active participation of SATM Sponsors, the Master of Science in Management of Technology program was developed.
+In the mid-1990s, with the active participation of SATM sponsors, the Master of Science in Management of Technology program was developed.
 The program combined business and technology management in a broad and well-integrated experience.
-Over 600 technical professionals and executives have received the coveted Master of Technology Management for Experienced Professionals degree to date.
+More than 1,000 technical professionals and executives have received the coveted Master of Technology Management for Experienced Professionals degree to date.

-The Howe School is also at the forefront in research in technology management.
+The Howe School of Technology Management is also at the forefront in research in technology management.
 The Center for Technology Management Research (CTMR) conducts research on issues related to innovation and the management of technologies in a global context.
 Other Howe School research centers include the Consortium for Corporate Entrepreneurship (CCE), the Center for Decision Technologies (CDT) and the Center for Excellence in Business Process Innovation (CEBPI).

 The CCE's mission is to significantly increase the number, speed and success probability of highly profitable products and services entering development.
 The CEBPI studies the interplay between business processes and the organization.